Bundesliga: Leverkusen and Diaby show Dortmund how to play Dortmund football | DW | 19.01.2021

-Borussia Dortmund's title challenge is all but over after defeat by Bayer Leverkusen.
+Borussia Dortmund's title challenge is all but over after being defeated by Bayer Leverkusen.
 The Werkself celebrated an impressive return to form with a style of football that Dortmund would like to call their own.

 Bayer Leverkusen 2-1 Borussia Dortmund, BayArena